 The millennium also marked a new era of expansion at IGHL.
 Through the New York State CARES initiative, IGHL is currently developing new programs in an effort to eliminate the waiting list for residential placement.

 During the 2010's, IGHL began to assimilate programs from other providers, such as six ICF programs in the Melville area and a small IRA in Hampton Bays, while also developing more smaller IRA programs to accommodate those individuals on the states waiting list.

 IGHL is currently one of the foremost non profit agencies in the Northeast who provide services to people who are developmentally disabled.
-With a $110 million annual operating budget, IGHL provides a variety of services to more than 5,000 developmentally disabled people (children and adults) and their families, through its system of 50 group residences throughout Suffolk County, an extensive transportation network, several day service programs, and a staff of more than 1,600 (ranking it as one of eastern Suffolk’s largest employers).
+With a $110 million annual operating budget, IGHL provides a variety of services to more than 5,000 developmentally disabled people (children and adults) and their families, through its system of over 80 group residences throughout Suffolk County, an extensive transportation network, several day service programs, and a staff of more than 1,600 (ranking it as one of eastern Suffolk’s largest employers).

 The history of IGHL began with the single mission to provide the highest quality services to a population that had never been afforded their rightful stake in their own community.
 Although the way those services are packaged has experienced significant change since our doors first opened in 1978, our intentions and dedication to our mission have remained the same.